 User Friendly and Intuitive: Magpi’s user interface is friendly, including the list of question types and options related to the application builder.
 But if you have a question, there are no apparent direct support channels to guide you.
 The platform itself is intuitive to use.
 It has a clear layout that lets you see the basic values and logic in the question frame.

-Not Enough Support Material: Magpi has a tab that provides some basic introduction materials, including video tutorials, start guides, and FAQs.
-It also provides a to help users find answers to more specific questions — however, we found that you have to take your time in navigating through all of the topics to find a related solution.
+Not Enough Support Material: Magpi has a support tab that provides some basic introduction materials, including video tutorials, start guides, and FAQs.
+It also provides a support forum to help users find answers to more specific questions — however, we found that you have to take your time in navigating through all of the topics to find a related solution.
 We couldn’t find any tutorials to help guide us through our first app building experience, nor any tutorials about more advanced topics.
 There is a “Request Support” option where you can write to the developers to find answers, but it is not an immediate solution while you’re in the middle of building the app.

 No Application Simulator: Magpi does not have a phone simulator.
 The only way to see your progress is to directly download the App on your phone and test it.